Getting pregnant with IBD

 Most people with IBD receive a diagnosis between the ages of 15 and 30 years old, which coincides with peak years of fertility and pregnancy.
 So it makes sense that fertility, and getting pregnant, is often a concern for many women who have been diagnosed with Crohn's disease or ulcerative colitis.

 The overall fertility rate for women with Crohn's and UC has been reported to be similar to women without IBD.
-However, it's important to keep in mind that certain surgeries or medical treatments for IBD may impact fertility.
+However, data in this area are limited, and studies to better understand fertility in IBD patients are ongoing.
+It's important to keep in mind that certain surgeries, such as proctocolectomy (removal of the colon and rectum) or proctectomy (removal of the rectum) may impact fertility.
 So, if you or your partner with IBD plans on becoming pregnant in the future, it's a good idea to talk with a doctor who understands the special care required during this important time in your life.

 Surgery related to IBD complications may impact fertility

 Pelvic surgery, especially the ileoanal J pouch surgery (IPAA) or a permanent ostomy with removal of the rectum, can decrease fertility.
-This is due to scarring around the fallopian tubes and ovaries that happens wiith pelvic surgery.
+This is due to scarring around the fallopian tubes and ovaries that happens following a pelvic operation.
 Although older studies say that an IPAA can increase the risk of infertility by three times, newer studies show that fertility rates are much improved with laparoscopic surgery.
+There is limited data describing the impact of Crohn’s-related surgery on fertility, however chronic inflammation in the pelvis in Crohn’s (even if patients who have not had a pelvic surgery) can result in similar pelvic scarring affecting the fallopian tubes and ovaries.

 Inflammation and fertility

-Fertility may be reduced in patients with active Crohn's disease due to decreased ovarian reserve.
-Anti-Müllerian hormone (AMH) levels have recently been shown to be a good indicator of ovarian reserve and can be a marker of fertility among women of reproductive age.
+Active inflammation in both UC and Crohn’s reduces fertility and increases the risk of early pregnancy loss.
+In active Crohn's disease, reduced fertility may be due to decreased ovarian reserve.
+Anti-Müllerian hormone (AMH) levels have been shown to be a good indicator of ovarian reserve and can be a marker of fertility among women of reproductive age.
 Several studies have shown that women with active Crohn's disease, especially disease affecting the colon, have significantly decreased AMH levels.
 Similar studies have not been conducted in women with UC so this remains unknown.

 Why some women choose not to conceive